dedNewGuy/tiso/README.md

 maghrib=19:23
 isha=20:48

-tiso Display time left before the next prayer time
+running *tiso* without any option will display time left before the next prayer time

 OPTIONS:
 -t <h:m:s>  Set timer to <h:m:s> and in descending